cristian-guerrero/legion-go-tricks/README.md

     - Setting TDP this way will also set fan curves appropriately.
     - steam-patch should similarly work on the LGO
 - Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
+  - **WARNING!!** only usable refresh rates are 60hz and 144hz. be careful when changing the slider value in steam UI!
   - 144Hz additionally has bugs, but can be resolved
     - Instructions to do so for NobaraOS v39 can be found [here](#fix-60hz-and-144hz-only-for-nobaraos-v39)
-    - Bazzite (testing branch) should be working with minimal changes
+    - Bazzite should be working with minimal changes
-      - Bazzite will move their LGO fixes to their main branch very soon, probably around Jan 19th 2024
 - adaptive/auto display brightness doesn't work yet
   - manual brightness slider in steam UI works without issues
   - there's work in progress from devs for to get this fully working